Chime Review: Checking & Savings

 at Chime

-Headquartered in San Francisco, Chime has seen swift growth, boasting over 8 million account holders and $1.5 billion in private funding.
+Chime has seen swift growth, boasting over 25 million account holders since it launched in 2014 and raised over $3.15 billion in private funding.

 With a minimalist, user-friendly platform, Chime aims to help people get ahead financially by encouraging a mutually beneficial partnership between bank and customer.